Acko is an ambitious digital play to disrupt India’s $10B insurance industry

 Appian prices application software IPO at $12

 Acko is an under-the-radar startup that wants to disrupt India’s insurance industry through a digital-only model.
-This week the company stuck its head above the parapet and announced that it has raised $30 million to get started on its bold plan.
+This week it stuck its head above the parapet and announced that it has raised $30 million to get started on its bold plan.

 Founded by Varun Dua, the man behind insurance comparison site Coverfox, Acko is designed as a wholly digital take on insurance in India.
 The company is an independent general insurance provider that is wholly digital.
 Beyond operating online and without the expense of a brick and mortar footprint, Acko is aiming to unbundle insurance in India to make it both more affordable and relevant to consumers.